 Cast: Claudette Colbert (Gerry Jeffers), Joel McCrea (Tom Jeffers), Rudy Vallee (John B. Hackensacker III), Mary Astor (Princess Maud Gentimillia), William Demarest (Mildocker), Torben Meyer (Dr. Kluck), Robert Warwick (Hench), Jimmy Conlin (Asweld), Franklin Pangborn (Hotel Clerk), Victor Potel (McKeewie), Alan Bridge (Conductor), Jack Norton (Hitchcock), Dewey Robinson, Chester Conklin.

 Most of Preston Sturges’ comedies, however uproarious, had something of a serious theme behind the fun.
-In The Great McGinty it was political corruption; in Christmas in July the crass falsity of the world of advertising, and success based on a phoney reputation rather than genuine talent; in Sullivan’s Travels the hypocrisy of affluent Hollywood presuming to portray Depression poverty and misery; in (even) The Miracle of Morgan’s Creek, unwanted wartime pregnancy; in Hail the Conquering Hero the vagaries of hysterical hero-worship and obsessive Momism; The Great Moment, though laced with comic sequences was virtually a serious movie about the dentist who discovered anasthesia only to be rewarded with neglect and non-recognition; and in Unfaithfully Yours the hero dreams up several possible methods of killing his (suppposedly) unfaithful spouse.
+In The Great McGinty it was political corruption; in Christmas in July the crass falsity of the world of advertising, and success based on a phoney reputation rather than genuine talent; in Sullivan’s Travels the hypocrisy of affluent Hollywood presuming to portray Depression poverty and misery; in (even) The Miracle of Morgan’s Creek, unwanted wartime pregnancy; in Hail the Conquering Hero the vagaries of hysterical hero-worship and obsessive Momism; The Great Moment, though laced with comic sequences was virtually a serious movie about the dentist who discovered anesthesia only to be rewarded with neglect and non-recognition; and in Unfaithfully Yours the hero dreams up several possible methods of killing his (supposedly) unfaithful spouse.

 The Palm Beach Story, however, has no such disturbing or thought-provoking aspects.
 Barring The Lady Eve it is Sturges’ most purely comic entertainment and can scarcely be said to be satirizing anything, unless it be the pursuit of wealth at any cost, the eccentricities of the already wealthy or (incidentally) the absurdity of businessmen’s hunting clubs.
 From the wildly confused wedding preparations going on behind the credit titles, to an equally unlikely double ceremony at the end, the picture is in its way quite as zany as Morgan’s Creek but it is a less braod zaniness, encompassing fast-talking, sophisticated wit and fast-moving farce as well as slapstick, all deftly engineered.